jundalisay/spblist/content/en/research/mohammad/quran/sura-074.md

 be a stumbling block for those who disbelieve; so that those given the Scripture may attain certainty; and those who believe may increase in faith; and those given the Scripture and the believers may not doubt;

-Those in whose hearts is sickness and the unbelievers may say, “What did Allah intend by this parable?”
-Thus Allah leads astray whom He wills, and guides whom He wills.
+Those in whose hearts is sickness and the unbelievers may say, “What did Enki intend by this parable?”
+Thus Enki leads astray whom He wills, and guides whom He wills.
 None knows the soldiers of your Lord except He.

 This is nothing but a reminder for the mortals.